InspiringLifeDesign/InspiringLifeDesign.github.io/ff/masterminds/c19/modules/module-6.markdown

 ***

 ### **3. Your End Of Course Free Tools**

-COMING SOON:<br>
+You will need to make copies of these tools which are stored in a Google Drive folder.
+There are instructions within the files for how to make a copy.
+Once you have a copy you can then edit your own version to your heart's content!

-- Event Ticket Price Calculator spreadsheet
+- **[Event Ticket Price Calculator](https://docs.google.com/spreadsheets/d/1YZoHOS-a82RYUWJqz0ypfw2p5I3lt3ryA0PuhMUbGlo/edit?usp=sharing){:target="_blank" rel="noopener"}**<br>
+Use this calculator spreadsheet to see a guideline ticket price for all of your future events.
+The final price you charge is entirely up to you of course!<br>
-- Mastermind Presentation Slides template - great to welcome everyone at the start of your mastermind event
+- **[Mastermind Presentation Slides template](https://docs.google.com/presentation/d/1FWcdzsP1xx-NOIv_agqtAk-y03Vn0FGJcFhatJnqsGM/edit?usp=sharing){:target="_blank" rel="noopener"}**<br>
+You can use these template presentation slides to welcome everyone at the start of your mastermind event, and set the agenda for the meeting

 <center>
 <h3>Module 6 of 6</h3>